jrc03c/js-math-tools/readme.md

 ## `max(x)`

-Returns the maximum value in an arbitrarily nested array of numbers `x`.
+Returns the maximum value in `x`.

 ## `mean(x)`

-Returns the average value in an arbitrarily nested array of numbers `x`.
+Returns the average value in `x`.

 ## `median(x)`

-Returns the median value in an arbitrarily nested array of numbers `x`.
+Returns the median value in `x`.

 ## `min(x)`

-Returns the minimum value in an arbitrarily nested array of numbers `x`.
+Returns the minimum value in `x`.

 ## `mode(x)`

-Returns the mode(s) of an arbitrarily nested array of numbers `x`.
-If there are multiple modes, then an array will be returned; otherwise, a single number will be returned.
+Returns the mode(s) of `x`.
+Note that an array will always be returned since there can be potentially be multiple modes in `x`.

 ## `multiply(a, b, c, ...)`